 - If you want the students’ entries returned, you MUST include exact postage (stamps only - no

 metered tapes) and mailing label or the entries will not be returned.

 - While following the Poster Contest Rules and Guidelines, instruct your students to create their own artwork based on this year's theme, and arrange for a local competition at your school.

 - Each entry should depict at least one native nongame plant and/or animal of Georgia.
 Please include the Artwork Description information on the Poster Contest Entry Form.
 This demonstrates to the judges the student researched their subject.

 - First-, second- and third-place winners should be chosen at the local level (refer to Contest Awards section).

 - All participating students can receive place award ribbons and a Give Wildlife a Chance certificate (refer to Contest Awards section).

 - Only ONE school-wide winner from each division can be chosen to compete in the state-level contest at the State Botanical Garden of Georgia (refer to Eligibility section).
 State-level entries are normally the artwork of the first-place school winners.

-- All contest entries must adhere to the contest theme: Georgia's WILD Plants & Animals - A Natural Investment.
+- All contest entries must adhere to the contest theme: Every Species Matters!

 - Please DO NOT use glue or staples.